 We appreciate your support as we strive to offer our students the best possible theater education.
-Gifts of any amount may go toward supporting our students’ academic and creative experiences, toward current or endowed scholarships, or to improve our facillities.
+You can direct your gift of any amount to go toward supporting our students’ academic and creative experiences, toward current or endowed scholarships, or to improve our facillities.

 The Ed Golden Acting Scholarship

 The actor who delivered one of the most iconic speeches in scifi moviedom, and his wife, a renowned dancer and performer; the charismatic driving force behind one of the most successful shows ever to run on the USA channel, and the man currently sharing a screen with The Rock on his new hit HBO series — what do they have in common?
 A mentor from UMass Theater.

 Bill Pullman '80G (Independence Day, Sleepless in Seattle, Spaceballs) and his wife Tamara Hurwitz Pullman '81 (Healing Wars), Jeffrey Donovan '91 (Burn Notice, Fargo, Sicario), and Rob Corddry '93 (The Daily Show, Childrens Hospital, Ballers) all fondly remember Professor Emeritus Ed Golden as critically important to their development as actors.
 So grateful are they that they have created a scholarship in Golden's honor.